briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 A program to download a large JSON file and parse it into a usable data structure in another interesting problem.
 Do this several hundred thousand times.

 Likewise, if they want to measure numbers, let the programs use the same algorithm to find the first 100,000 prime numbers.
+Do something that takes a lot of time.

+But even then, it's not the language that matters as much as the efficiency of the library.
+Any particular language will have competing libraries for the same task, and one of them is going to be more efficient.

 I don't particularly care what the programs should do as long as those programs perform some task that real world programmers have to complete.